-Reporting At Seatoun School 2018
+Reporting at Kirikiri Tatangi - Seatoun School

 Teachers use a range of school-based and national assessments to inform their judgements about student achievement.
 These include formal assessments such as Progress and Achievement Tests (PAT’s), eAsTTle, Gloss, Numpa, JAM, running records, rubrics and criteria for more informal assessments such as writing samples of work and observations.

 By the beginning of Term 2, all students, who started the year at Seatoun School will have at least two posts reflecting some of the work that has been covered this term.
 The core curriculum areas of reading, writing and maths will be covered in Term 2 along with either science (Year 7/8) or physical education ( Years 1-6) and a summative comment which reflects the key competencies.
 This will be supported at the end of Term 2 by conferences involving the student, caregivers, and teacher.
 The core curriculum subjects and remaining areas will be covered over the second half of the year.